Kruziikrel13/barnacle/barnacle-gui/CONTRIBUTING.md

 }
 ```

 As you can see it's very unclear here what the child is doing.
 It looks like it's just doing nothing.
-If we instead send an event (e.g `Event::ParentAction`), then it's clear what the child component wants.
+If we instead send an event (e.g `Action::Close`), then it's clear what the child component wants.